oroinc/documentation/bundles/commerce/PromotionBundle/index.rst

 |OroPromotionBundle| adds coupon and promotion features to the OroCommerce application.

 With this bundle, a back-office administrator can enable or disable these features in the system configuration UI.
 The bundle introduces UI in the back-office for sales representatives to create and manage coupons and promotions and apply promotions to the customer orders via special discounts and coupon codes.
-For the customer users on the storefront, it provides the ability to apply coupons to the orders and review the applied promotions and discounts.
+For the customer users in the storefront, it provides the ability to apply coupons to the orders and review the applied promotions and discounts.

 Discounts
 ---------